« Back to page Overview

 The COA recognizes the need of some programs, under special circumstances, to postpone their reaffirmation review.
 Examples of these special circumstances include

-A written request, supported by documentation, is sent to the staff member explaining why the program is seeking a postponement of its accreditation review.
+A written request, supported by documentation, is sent to the program's assigned Accreditation Specialist explaining why the program is seeking a postponement of its accreditation review.

 The following policies guide the decision making of the staff and Executive Committee.